tytydraco/yessleep/out/In_the_boglands_I_found_a_site_for_human_sacrifices_to_the_ancient_gods.md

 “This job has been passed down to us from generation to generation, from big hand to small, for over four centuries.
 Only twice has Mowdoroth not been fed on the New Moon, and each time, entire settlements full of people were wiped off the face of the Earth as if they had never existed.
 On one, they just had time to carve the word ‘CROATAN’ before they were taken.

 “Mowdoroth looks for the place where the nightmares grow.
 It breaks open the chest and finds the place where the silent screams start, deep down at the base of the heart.
 All of the nightmares are planted there, like tiny seeds scattered during childhood.
-Those that fell on good soil in that abyss produced a great crop, yielding a hundredfold, sixtyfold, or thirtyfold.”
+Those that fell on good soil in that abyss produced a great crop, yielding a hundredfold, sixtyfold, or thirtyfold.
+If you do not allow us to complete our holy mission, then you do it: cut open the man's chest and remove his beating heart.
+As it beats, squeeze it as hard as you can, and let all the blood drain onto the top of your head.
+Hold the heart above your head and close your eyes until the god appears and takes it.”
 The cult leader finished, looking at us with sparkling eyes, as if he had said something profound.

 “This shit is just insane drivel,” X whispered in a voice as low as possible.
 “I say we open fire and save the old man now.
 Fuck these cultists.”
 I nodded grimly in agreement.